 The experiences of the last few years led me to become a counsellor and psychotherapist.

 From experience, creating a relationship that is safe, confidential, respectful, honest and non-judgemental allows others an opportunity to make sense of their world, accepting of who they are.
-This empowers them, allowing autonomy to make choices and changes that are important to them.
+Supporting them to develop a healthier sense of self.
+Empowering them to increase autonomy to make choices and changes that are important to them.

 I now work from my private practice in Carlton as this offers the flexibility in being able to support adults and young people.

-Outside of private practice, I volunteer as a counsellor for a charity in Newark that offers counselling to young people and adults aged 6 – 25.
+Outside of private practice, for the last three years, I volunteered as a counsellor for a charity in Newark that offers counselling to young people and adults aged 6 – 25.